sjovik/react-blog/README.md

-# Sardine Stories
+# Sardine Mistake

-A blog.
+A food and recipe blog to learn more about React, ES2015, Babel and Webpack.